FriendsOfAkeneo/ExtendedAttributeTypeBundle/README.md

 # ExtendedAttributeTypeBundle

 Provides new attributes types for Akeneo PIM CE and EE:
-- TextCollection: this new attribute can store an ordered collection of strings or URLs.
+- TextCollection: this attribute type can store an ordered collection of strings or URLs.

 ![Simple string collection](doc/img/string_collection.png)